Vendor Services Schedule

 please contact us by email at [email protected]

-If you have a complaint about one of our Agents or a member of the Upside Sales Support Team, we will first give them the opportunity to address the complaint with you directly.
+If you have a complaint about one of our Agents or a member of the Upside Customer Experience Team, we will first give them the opportunity to address the complaint with you directly.

 We will instruct them, or their direct manager, to contact you to address the complaint informally within 24 hours of notification.

-If the relevant Agent or a member of the Upside Sales Support Team is not able to address your issue to your complete satisfaction, we will then escalate the issue to the director in charge of that particular staff member, who will contact you within two (2) working days.
+If the relevant Agent or a member of the Upside Customer Experience Team is not able to address your issue to your complete satisfaction, we will then escalate the issue to the director in charge of that particular staff member, who will contact you within two (2) working days.